commonsense/blog.conceptnet.io/posts/2020/conceptnet-58.md

 .. type: text
 -->

 ConceptNet 5.8 has been released!

+In this release, we're focused on improving the maintainability of ConceptNet, with a few small but significant changes to the data.
 Here's an overview of what's changed.

 ## HTTPS support

 You can now reach ConceptNet's web site and API over HTTPS.
-There's nothing about ConceptNet that particularly requires encryption, but there are reasons that the security of the Web as a whole would be better if every site could be reached through HTTPS, and we're happy to go along with that.
+There's nothing about ConceptNet that particularly requires encryption, but the security of the Web as a whole would be better if every site could be reached through HTTPS, and we're happy to go along with that.

 One immediate benefit is that an HTTPS web page can safely make requests to ConceptNet's API.